AngelMancha/Image_processing/README.md

 ![visualizador](media/mono1.png)

-- **Gaussian Blur transformation** : It blurs a given image and delivers it to a destination path
+- **Gaussian Blur transformation** : It blurs a given image and delivers it to a destination path.

 ![visualizador](media/gauss1.png)
 ![visualizador](media/gauss2.png)